“Life’s an adventure or nothing at all.” – Helen Keller

-It is my belief that adventure is where you find it, it does not need any particular skills, expensive equipment, death defying activities or exotic locations; it just needs an attitude for adventure.
+It is my belief that adventure is where you find it, it does not need any particular skills, expensive equipment, death defying activities or exotic locations; it just needs the attitude for adventure.

-Those that possess this attitude will find “Adventure Every Day”
+Those that possess this attitude will find “Everyday adventures every day”